 Starting your own online tutoring business as a teacherpreneur

 Does the thought of becoming your own boss make you want to start your own online English teaching business?
-This is another option for teachers who prefer to “go it on their own” rather than work for a company.
+This is another option for teachers who prefer to “go it on their own” rather than work with a company.
 However, unlike the marketplace model, if you start your own business as a freelancer, you have to take care of everything, from finding students and marketing yourself as a teacher to preparing the curriculum and collecting payments.

 How do you get qualified to teach English as a freelancer?

 A lot of teachers, especially non-native English speakers or teachers without bachelor’s degrees, go freelance because the qualifications are less stringent.
 Marketing yourself as a freelancer is a chance to highlight your best qualities, such as an outgoing personality, a patient teaching style, specialization in a certain niche, or knowledge of multiple languages.
-Even if you don’t have ample teaching experience yet, you can market yourself as a freelance teacher with your TEFL/TESOL certification and proficiency in the language.
+Even if you don’t have ample teaching experience yet, you can market yourself as a freelance teacher with your TEFL certification and proficiency in the language.

 Pros and cons of freelance teaching

 Teach English in the classroom